What is the Average Home Loan Approval Time?

 So, your supporting documents have been approved, your credit history has been assessed, and your property valuation has been checked.
 What next?

-You will receive formal approval that your home loan application has been accepted!
+You will receive formal home loan approval that your mortgage application has been accepted!
 You will receive a contract package that you must sign to agree to the home loan terms.

-Your package will include the following types of mortgage document:
+Your package will include the following types of mortgage documents:

-- Letter of Offer – This document contains all of the information regarding your home loan.
+- Offer letter: This document contains all of the information regarding your home loan.
 Read everything thoroughly and be sure that you accept the terms of the contract.

 Through liaison with your solicitor or conveyancer, your funds will be released and the property transaction will be complete!
-You will arrange for your new home keys to be picked up and your moving-in process will begin!
+You will arrange for your new home keys to be picked up and your moving-in process will begin.
+This is known as the property settlement process.

 How Long Will the Home Loan Process Take?

-On average, the entire home loan approval time could take just 6 weeks as long as there are no hiccups on the journey!
+The entire home loan approval process could take 4-6 weeks on average as long as there are no hiccups on the journey!

 Immediate inquiry at Odin Mortgage